GoogleChrome/developer.chrome.com/site/en/docs/versionhistory/reference/index.md

 ## Release

 A release is the interval in which users were running a particular version of Chrome.
-The VersionHistory API also provides information around what fraction of users were running that version of Chrome during that interval.
+The release endpoints also provide information around what fraction of users were running that version of Chrome during that interval.